CSTDev/personal-site/src/content/posts/2026-04-22-how-to-send-mqtt-from-esp8266.md

 ---
 template: blog-post
-title: How to send to a HiveMQ from an ESP8266
+title: How to send MQTT messages to HiveMQ from an ESP8266
 slug: /how-to-send-mqtt-esp8266
 date: 2026-04-22 10:00
 description: How to send MQTT messages from an ESP8266 to HiveMQ cloud broker